Personal Easy Access Cash ISAs

-Our accounts are available to individuals, aged 18 or over, who are ordinarily resident in the UK (i.e. England, Wales, Northern Ireland and Scotland) for tax purposes and have a permanent UK address.
+Our accounts are only available to individuals (we do not offer joint accounts), aged 18 or over, who are ordinarily resident in the UK (i.e. England, Wales, Northern Ireland and Scotland) for tax purposes and have a permanent UK address.
 Also, you must have a personal UK bank or building society account that allows transfers to be made to and from it.

 Applications to open an account must be completed online.

 The maximum deposit for this account is the current tax year allowance for ISAs.
 In addition or alternatively, you may transfer existing Cash ISAs from other providers into this account, up to the amount held.
 These limits are subject to HM Revenue & Customs rules.